antononcube/SimplifiedMachineLearningWorkflows-book/Tutorials/ODSC-2020/README.md

 1. General set-up: problem formulation, scope, areas of focus.

-2. Description of the standard work-flows followed by more advanced or specialized work-flows.
+2. Description of the standard workflows followed by more advanced or specialized workflows.

 3. Elements of the theory of different aspects of recommendations computation algorithms and related interpretations.